- Search The Registry

 Ebenezer Bassett was born on this date in 1833.
 He was a Black educator, abolitionist, and diplomat.

 Later, he became the principal of Philadelphia, Pennsylvania’s Institute for Colored Youth (ICY).
 During the Civil War, Bassett became one of the city’s leading voices into the cause behind that conflict, the liberation of four million Black slaves, and helped recruit Black soldiers for the Union Army.
 In 1869 he was appointed U.S. Minister Resident to Haiti, making him the first African American diplomat.
 For eight years, the educator, abolitionist, and African American rights activist oversaw bilateral relations through bloody civil warfare and coups d"état on the island of Hispaniola.
 Bassett served with distinction, courage, and integrity in one of the most crucial but difficult postings of his time.

 In nominating Bassett to become Minister Resident to Haiti, President Ulysses S. Grant made him one of the highest-ranking African American members of the United States government.
-During his tenure, the American Minister Resident also dealt with cases of citizen commercial claims, diplomatic immunity for his consular and commercial agents, hurricanes, fires, and numerous tropical diseases.
+During his tenure, the American Minister Resident also dealt with citizen commercial claims, diplomatic immunity for his consular and commercial agents, hurricanes, fires, and numerous tropical diseases.